IBM/zowe-cli-cics-deploy-plugin/CONTRIBUTING.md

 This project welcomes all contributions.
 - If you find a bug or would like to suggest an improvement, please raise an issue.
-- If you'd like to contribute a bug fix or small enhancement, please fork the repo and make a pull request.
+- If you would like to contribute a bug fix or small enhancement, please fork the repo and make a pull request.
-- If you'd like to contribute a new feature, please raise an issue describing your proposal so we can discuss it first.
+- If you would like to contribute a new feature, please raise an issue describing your proposal so we can discuss it first.

 ## Developing Zowe CLI plugins